michael-ross-ven/vengeance_example/README.md

-but rather give place to wrath, for it is written, 'Vengeance is mine, I shall repay'
+but rather give place to wrath, for it is written, '*vengeance* is mine, I shall repay'

-`$ pip install vengeance`
+`> pip install vengeance`
 ##### Start with *flux_example.py* and *excel_example.py*